ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 =====================================================================================================================================================

-SharePoint Server Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given SharePoint protocol.
+SharePoint Server Protocol Test Suites are implemented as synthetic clients running against the server-side implementation of a given SharePoint protocol.
 They are designed in a client-to-server relationship and were originally developed for the in-house testing of Microsoft Open Specifications.
 Test Suites have been used